CWU Diversity & Inclusivity Initiatives

 While all people, including people of the global majority and mixed folks, are welcome to join this group, it should be noted that goals and outcomes are directed towards white-bodied people who want to develop and extend their antiracist practice.
 As a space where white-bodied people can work to unlearn racism and white supremacy, it may be an unintentionally harmful space for people of the global majority.

 The workforce diversity plan is an initiative to create and support a diverse workforce that is reflective of the communities we purport to serve.
 This is a commitment by the university to create a fair, inclusive workforce that promotes belonging.
 Workforce diversity is about respecting and valuing differences with a focus on traditionally underserved communities.
 Creating a diverse workforce is a priority of the university and the goal is to become the employer of choice for those with different backgrounds.
 A diverse workforce is a source of strength for the university and promotes student success.

 There are multiple ongoing initiatives across campus that promote diversity among students, faculty, and staff:

 - Enrollment Management has several initiatives that have shown success in recruiting students from traditionally underserved groups.

 - Academic Colleges have initiatives that are moving forward.
 For example, the College of Business is part of the PhD Project which provides space for job announcements to minority candidates from AACSB accredited universities.

 - The Library has initiated a cultural conversation series to discuss issues of white privilege, equity, and cultural similarities and differences.

-- Business and Finance is developing an initiative to grow the use of Women and Minorities owned businesses for contracting opportunities.
+- The Office of Business and Financial Affairs is developing an initiative to increase the use of Women and Minority owned businesses for contracting opportunities.

-- Student Success has developed initiatives to develop and support students from underrepresented groups in the development of leadership skills through the Center for Leadership and Community Engagement (ECLC).
+- Student Success has developed initiatives to support students from underrepresented groups by fostering leadership skills through the Student Leadership, Involvement, and Community Engagement (SLICE).